Widiskel/sonic-tx-bot/README.md

 export class Config {
-  static sendAmount = 0.0001; //amount to send in sol static destAddress = addressList; //address destination list static drawAmount = 3; //lottery draw ammount static maxRetry = 3; // max error retry for claiming static useLottery = false; // if you want use lottery feature, it still experimental so it may be broken because of Sonic API is sometimes down.
+  static sendAmount = 0.0001; //amount to send in sol static destAddress = addressList; //address destination list static maxRetry = 3; // max error retry for claiming }
-}
 ```